So many times we see and hear people saying Dr. Andrew Wakefield is a fraud. They even say he “made up his whole paper”

 These articles, which held more weight than the 2009 articles because they were published in a medical journal and endorsed by the editor, were published January 2011.
 Wakefield lost his license on May 24 2010, so the BMJ articles and editorial were published over 7 months after he lost his license, and nearly 12 months after the GMC findings were announced January 2010.
-This timing, combined with the fact Wakefield was not charged with fraud or “fixing”, means Wakefield could not have lost his license to practice medicine “because he was a fraud”, as many people claim.
+This timing, combined with the fact Wakefield was not charged with fraud or “fixing”, means Wakefield could not have lost his license to practise medicine “because he was a fraud”, as many people claim.

 The main fraud allegation was that Wakefield had altered pathology results.
 This has been refuted by esteemed pathologists and the BMJ’s editor has backed down from saying fraud had been committed here.

 Brian Deer first raised these allegations in 2009, then in April 2010, the latter in an article in the BMJ:

 Wakefield’s “autistic enterocolitis” under the microscope

 This was 3 months after the GMC had announced their guilty verdicts of the 3 men accused, in January that year.